lakwarus/ballerina-camel-restful-service/README.md

             }).log("AddOrder error : JSON payload is empty!");
 ```

-We can implement the business logic of each resource depending on your requirements.
+We can implement the business logic of each resource depending on our requirements.
 For simplicity, I used an in-memory map to keep all the order details.
+(In the real world we should use some Database service to store orders)

-TODO - explain Camel route and error handling
+For each induvidual route I have used Do Try blocks to handle exceptions.
+This approach is similar to the Java try catch block.
+So the thrown exception will be immediately caught and the message wont keep on retrying.
+Here I have defined a custom Camel exceptions to handle order validation based exceptions.
+We have to use multiple Do-Try blocks to handle specific type of exceptions.

 Following code, block shows how I implemented get order functionality.